AlgoMaster Logo

 Don't read your code line by line.
 "Now I'm declaring i, incrementing i…" doesn't add value.

-Also avoid filling every pause with “let me think…” repeatedly.
-Taking a short pause is completely fine.
-Over-explaining every second is not.
+Also avoid filling every pause with "let me think…" repeatedly.
+A short silence to think is fine; constant filler talk is not.

 Finding the Right Balance

-You write a few lines, then briefly explain what you just did or what you’re about to do next.
-It should feel natural, like you’re walking someone through your thinking, not giving a lecture.
+After a few lines, briefly say what you just did or what comes next.
+It should feel like walking another engineer through your thinking, not like lecturing.

 Phase 4: Discussing Trade-Offs